Tammy Faye Messner: Death

 Messner was a guest by phone on Larry King Live in December 2006, and said that she was receiving hospice care in her home.
 She appeared in her son Jay's documentary series One Punk Under God, wherein they talked about her cancer treatments.
 In one episode, she required the use of oxygen in order to talk.

 In May 2007, she issued a statement on her website saying that chemotherapy had stopped, and she urged her fans to continue to pray for her.
 The story was reported on NBC's The Today Show, and a feature in which fans and well-wishers could post get-well messages to Tammy was added to her website.

 On July 18, 2007, Messner made her final appearance on Larry King Live.
 At the time, she said she weighed 65 pounds (29.5 kg) and was unable to eat solid food.
 Messner's husband later said that he believed she chose to do the interview to say a final goodbye to her fans.

-On July 20, 2007, Messner died at her home in Loch Lloyd, near Kansas City, Missouri, after an eleven-year bout with cancer.
+Two days later, on July 20, 2007, Messner died at her home in Loch Lloyd, near Kansas City, Missouri, after an eleven-year bout with cancer.
 She was 65 years old.
 A family service was held on the morning of July 21, at the Messner family plot in Waldron, Kansas.
 The ceremony was officiated by Rev. Randy McCain, the pastor of Open Door Community Church in Sherwood, Arkansas.
 According to CNN, the family requested that King officially report the news of her death.
 Her remains were cremated and her ashes were returned to Waldron Cemetery where they were subsequently buried.